Skip to content

 Plugins are Python packages that extend Data Designer's capabilities without modifying the core library.
 Similar to VS Code extensions and Pytest plugins, the plugin system empowers you to build specialized extensions for your specific use cases and share them with the community.

-Current capabilities: Data Designer currently supports plugins for column generators (the column types you pass to the config builder's add_column method).
+• Column Generator Plugins: Custom column types you pass to the config builder's add_column method.

 How do you use plugins?